heernaik014/Bioinformatics-Sequence-Analysis-Portfolio-/01_NCBI_GenBank_Retrieval/Q1_E_coli_Genome_Retrieval.md

 3. Examined the sequence information and genome characteristics.
 4. Retrieved the complete genome sequence in FASTA format.

-## Result
+Result
-The complete genome sequence of *E. coli* K-12 MG1655 was successfully retrieved from NCBI GenBank in FASTA format.
+The complete genome sequence of E. coli K-12 MG1655 was successfully retrieved from NCBI GenBank in FASTA format.

 >NC_000913.3 Escherichia coli str.
 K-12 substr.
-MG1655
+MG1655, complete genome
 AGCTTTTCATTCTGACTGCAACGGGCAATATGTCTCTGTGTGGATTAAAAAAAGAGTGTCTGATAGCAG

-### Retrieved Record
+Retrieved Record

-*Figure 1.
-NCBI GenBank record for the complete genome of E. coli K-12 MG1655.*
+Figure 1.
+Screenshot of NCBI record
+[INSERT YOUR SCREENSHOT HERE]

 ## Key Finding
 The retrieved record corresponds to a circular bacterial genome of 4,641,652 bp with a GC content of 50.8%.
 The FASTA sequence can be used as input for downstream bioinformatics analyses such as genome annotation and gene prediction.